 With these numbers, the DC Extended Universe could be declared officially dead.
 Or almost dead.

-This is a disappointment, to put it mildly.
+It’s a disappointment, to put it mildly.
 There’s no way around it.
-Despite I define myself more of a Marvel fan, I looked forward to this shared universe.
+Even though I define myself as more of a Marvel fan, I looked forward to this shared universe.
 Batman is my favorite superhero, and The Dark Knight is my favorite movie of all time.

 I always wanted this to work.
-Yet, we live in a time where the Animated DC Universe is way better than its live-action counterpart.
+We live in a time where the Animated DC Universe is way better than its live-action counterpart.

 Most of you have the following question in mind: how that even happened?